• Skip to main content

 Ingredients

-• 1 tbsp MCT oil, we like Brain Octane, or coconut oil
+• 1 tablespoon MCT oil, we like Brain Octane, or coconut oil

-• 1 tbsp heavy cream, grass fed preferred
+• 1 tablespoon heavy cream, grass fed preferred

 • 8 oz hot coffee